Height arguments toward the dynamical Mordell-Lang problem in arbitrary characteristic: Preparations

 \section{Preparations}

 In this section, we make some technical preparations.
-In subsection 2.1, we recall some knowledge about the cohomological Lyapunov exponents obtained in \cite{Xieb}.
+In subsection 2.1, we recall some knowledge about the cohomological Lyapunov multipliers obtained in \cite{Xieb}.
 Then we review the Weil height machinery in subsection 2.2.
+In subsection 2.3, we recall the Moriwaki height machinery for arithmetic function fields.
+We shall use Weil's height machinery for finitely generated fields over $\mathbb{F}_p$.
+For finitely generated fields over $\mathbb{Q}$, Moriwaki's height machinery is a perfect replacement of the Weil height machinery.